cppalliance/safe-cpp/proposal/draft.md

 Should `std::is_same<string_view, string_view>::value` be true or false?
 Of course it should be true.
 But if we invent template lifetime parameters for each lifetime binder in the _template-argument-list_, we'd get something like `std::is_same<string_view/T0.0.0, string_view/T1.0.0>::value`.
 Those arguments are different types, and they wouldn't match the partial specialization.

 When specializing a `typename T` template parameter, lifetimes are stripped from the template argument types.
 They become unbound types.
 When specializing a `typename T+` parameter, the compiler creates fully-bound types by implicitly adding placeholder arguments `/_` whenever needed.
-When a template specialization is matched, the lifetime arguments are replaced with the specialization's invented template lifetime parameters and he original lifetime arguments are hoisted onto the specialization.
+When a template specialization is matched, the lifetime arguments are replaced with the specialization's invented template lifetime parameters and the original lifetime arguments are hoisted onto the specialization.

 You might want to think of this process as extending an electrical circuit.
-The lifetime parameters outside of the class template are the source, and the usage on the template arguments are the return.
-When we specialize, the invented template lifetime parameters become a new source, and their use as lifetime arguments in the data members of the specialization are a new return.
+The lifetime parameters outside of the class template are the source, and their usage on the template arguments are the return.
+When we instantiate a class template, the invented template lifetime parameters become a new source, and their use as lifetime arguments in the data members of the specialization are a new return.
 The old circuit is connected to the new one, where the outer lifetime arguments lead into the new template lifetime parameters.

 ```
 Foo<string_view/a>